 Summer Tuition Remission On-Campus

 The purpose of the Thea Bowman AHANA and Intercultural Center (BAIC) On -Campus Summer Tuition Remission Program is to aid in the retention of students by providing resources to afford those experiencing academic difficulty the opportunity to improve their status at Boston College.
-Any student with such difficulties and wishes to take summer courses should first seek assistance from their college counselor at the Thea Bowman AHANA and Intercultural Center.
+Any student with such difficulties and (who wish) to take summer courses should first seek assistance from their college counselor at the Thea Bowman AHANA and Intercultural Center.
 If after utilizing available support services, the student finds that they still need to take summer courses, they should apply to the BAIC Summer Tuition Remission Program.
 Students interested in taking courses for academic enrichment may also apply, but need to explain their reason for taking the requested course during the summer.

 Summer Tuition Remission is one of our most popular services.
 Our office receives over 150 applications and we are not always able to help those who are truly in need due to limited funding.
 Please take this information into consideration when you apply, and if and when you receive your award.
 Summer Tuition Remission funds are NOT guaranteed.
 Please follow all instructions in this application material.

 As a result of participating in the Summer Tuition Remission Program students will be able to: